nguyenpham/banksiagui-ios/README.md

 Banksia GUI for iOS was written by Nguyen Pham (axchess at yahoo dot com).
 Banksia GUI for iOS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 All integrated chess engines are open-source with GNU license or similar:
-- Stockfish, version: 13Dev, authosr: Stockfish team, link: https://github.com/official-stockfish/Stockfish
+- Stockfish, version: 13dev, authosr: Stockfish team, link: https://github.com/official-stockfish/Stockfish
-- LeelaChessZero, version:  0.26.3, authors: LeelaChessZero team, link: https://github.com/LeelaChessZero/lc0
+- LeelaChess Zero (Lc0), version: 0.26.3, authors: LeelaChessZero team, link: https://github.com/LeelaChessZero/lc0
 - Ethereal, version: 12.50, authors: Andrew Grant, link: https://github.com/AndyGrant/Ethereal
 - Xiphos, version: 0.5, authors: Milos Tatarevic, link: https://github.com/milostatarevic/xiphos
 - Defenchess, version: 2.2, authors: Can Cetin, Dogac Eldenk, link: https://github.com/cetincan0/Defenchess